JoeFanning/Philosophical-AI/README.md

 ##### Calibrating the structure and functionality of the system in relation to the collectively processed ethical models**

-The Egalitarian-AI would also use the data from these three models to perform [ensemble learning](https://www.google.com/search?q=ensemble+learning+in+computer+science&oq=ensemble+learning+in+computer+science&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIICAEQABgWGB4yCAgCEAAYFhgeMggIAxAAGBYYHjIICAQQABgWGB4yCAgFEAAYFhgeMggIBhAAGBYYHjIICAcQABgWGB4yCAgIEAAYFhgeMggICRAAGBYYHjIICAoQABgWGB4yCAgLEAAYFhgeMggIDBAAGBYYHjIICA0QABgWGB4yCAgOEAAYFhge0gEJMjE4NjlqMGo0qAIOsAIB8QW_RZ0sa6bcKg&client=ms-android-huawei-rev1&sourceid=chrome-mobile&ie=UTF-8)
+The Egalitarian-AI would use [ensemble learning](https://www.google.com/search?q=ensemble+learning+in+computer+science&oq=ensemble+learning+in+computer+science&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIICAEQABgWGB4yCAgCEAAYFhgeMggIAxAAGBYYHjIICAQQABgWGB4yCAgFEAAYFhgeMggIBhAAGBYYHjIICAcQABgWGB4yCAgIEAAYFhgeMggICRAAGBYYHjIICAoQABgWGB4yCAgLEAAYFhgeMggIDBAAGBYYHjIICA0QABgWGB4yCAgOEAAYFhge0gEJMjE4NjlqMGo0qAIOsAIB8QW_RZ0sa6bcKg&client=ms-android-huawei-rev1&sourceid=chrome-mobile&ie=UTF-8)
 It would identify relationships between the models data cleaning, exploring, and modeling.
-It would then perform comparative analyse of the three models [model training, and evaluation](https://www.google.com/search?q=model+training+and+evaluation&oq=model+training+and+evaluation&gs_lcrp=EgZjaHJvbWUyCQgAEEUYORiABDIHCAEQABiABDIICAIQABgFGB4yCAgDEAAYBRgeMggIBBAAGAgYHjIICAUQABgIGB4yCAgGEAAYCBgeMggIBxAAGAgYHjIICAgQABgIGB4yCAgJEAAYCBgeMggIChAAGAgYHjIICAsQABgIGB7SAQkxOTc5NmowajeoAg-wAgHxBVW1XJkouRqp8QVVtVyZKLkaqQ&client=ms-android-huawei-rev1&sourceid=chrome-mobile&ie=UTF-8).
+It would then search for relationships bwtwewn the three models [model training, and evaluation](https://www.google.com/search?q=model+training+and+evaluation&oq=model+training+and+evaluation&gs_lcrp=EgZjaHJvbWUyCQgAEEUYORiABDIHCAEQABiABDIICAIQABgFGB4yCAgDEAAYBRgeMggIBBAAGAgYHjIICAUQABgIGB4yCAgGEAAYCBgeMggIBxAAGAgYHjIICAgQABgIGB4yCAgJEAAYCBgeMggIChAAGAgYHjIICAsQABgIGB7SAQkxOTc5NmowajeoAg-wAgHxBVW1XJkouRqp8QVVtVyZKLkaqQ&client=ms-android-huawei-rev1&sourceid=chrome-mobile&ie=UTF-8).
 It could identify models structural relationships and where one model could be improved structurally in relationship to another or others, or how many models could be improved in relation to one.

 ##### Innovative Progression of Social Equality